teyuu/auth-todos-react-native/README.md

-My Auth App
+Todos App
-A mobile authentication app built with React Native, TypeScript, Expo, and Firebase Authentication.
+A mobile app with authentication built with React Native, TypeScript, Expo, and Firebase Authentication.
 This project showcases a modern, secure, and scalable approach to user authentication, featuring login, signup, and logout flows.
 It’s designed to demonstrate my expertise in mobile development, type-safe coding, and integrating backend services.
-Features
-User Authentication:
-Sign-up with email, password, and name (with password confirmation)

-Login with email and password

-Logout functionality

-Form Validation:
-Email format checking

-Password length requirements (minimum 8 characters)

-Matching password confirmation for signup

-My Auth App

-A mobile authentication app built with React Native, TypeScript, Expo, and Firebase Authentication.
-This project showcases a modern, secure, and scalable approach to user authentication, featuring login, signup, and logout flows.
-It’s designed to demonstrate my expertise in mobile development, type-safe coding, and integrating backend services, making it a strong portfolio piece for recruiters and tech professionals.

 Features